tomas/needle/README.md

  - `type <String>`

 Emitted when an timeout error occurs.
-Type can be either 'open' or 'read'.
+Type can be either 'open', 'response', or 'read'.
 This will called right before aborting the request, which will also trigger an `err` event, a described above, with an `ECONNRESET` (Socket hang up) exception.

 Request options
 ---------------